 Each student gives a short presentation (15 minutes) during the course and writes a referee report of a paper in a reference list that will be provided in the Instruction document.
-At the end of the course, a take-home exam is assigned to each student.
-Then, the class is divided into groups of four students.
-The groups are given a case study about digital markets, which they have to resolve.
+At the end of the course, a take-home exam is assigned to students, which they have to resolve in one day.

 The course lasts 9 weeks and the lectures are on Wednesday from 13.00 to 15.00.
 Each lecture will be divided into two 50/55-minutes sessions.
 In each part, some of the required reading papers (***) from the reference list will be covered.
 The list of papers is not exhaustive, and further reading can be added depending on the class background and interests.